-- High school diploma or its equivalent for admission to the Bachelor of Theology(B. Th) & Bachelor of Science in Business Administration(BSBA) program - 2.
-Bachelor's degree from an accredited school for admission to the Master of Divinity (M. Div.) program - 3.
-M. Div. degree and 3 years' field ministry experience for admission to the Doctor of Ministry(D. Min.) program - 4.
-A cumulative point average (GPA) of 2.0 for M. Div. and 3.0 for D. Min.
+- High school diploma or its equivalent for admission to the Bachelor of Theology (B. Th), Bachelor of Science in Business Administration (BSBA), and Bachelor of Science in Computer Science (BSCS) programs - 2.
+Bachelor's degree from an accredited school for admission to the Master of Divinity (M. Div.) and Master of Business Administration (MBA) programs - 3.
+M. Div. degree and 3 years' field ministry experience for admission to the Doctor of Ministry (D. Min.) program. - 4.
+A cumulative point average (GPA) of 2.0 for master's degree and 3.0 for D. Min.